-"It's no longer a question of staying healthy.
-It's a question of finding a sickness you like."
+It's a question of finding a sickness you like.

-Mary shrugged helplessly.
-"She looked a little better the last time I saw her," she said, "but that was a while ago.
-She spends most of her time locked up in her room anyway, and now . . . " The petite woman threw her hand up at one of the two bedroom doors leading from the main room.
-"You'd best go in and see if you can do anything for her."
+The other woman shrugged helplessly.
+"She looked a little better the last time I saw her," she said, "but that was yesterday.
+She spends most of her time locked up in her room even when she's doing okay, and now . . . " Mary threw her hands up in a gesture of helplessness, then pointed at one of the bedroom doors.

 "You're a horrible human being," Daria said, still muffled by the covers.